 5. Akaso Brave 7 LE (Limited Edition)

 Akaso’s cheap action cameras continue to amaze, with the Akaso Brave 7 LE delivering a slew of useful features for vloggers on a tight budget.
-It captures 4K video and boasts a 6-axis stabilisation mechanism that is surprisingly good for a camera of this budget.
+It captures 4K video and boasts a 6-axis stabilization mechanism that is surprisingly good for a camera of this budget.

-The front-facing screen makes it ideal for vlogging, however it is a little model that may require some getting used to.
+The front-facing screen makes it ideal for vlogging, however, it is a little model that may require some getting used to.
 Without the housing, the waterproofing is also somewhat limited, so keep that in mind before plunging it into the sea!
-Overall, the Akaso Brave 7 LE is an excellent low-cost alternative for vloggers looking for a GoPro-lite.
+Overall, the Akaso Brave 7 LE is an excellent low-cost alternative for vloggers looking for a GoPro Lite.

 6. HDR-CX405 from Sony

-If you’re looking at a GoPro as a cheap way to take rapid video rather than an action camera, a cheap camcorder could be a better option!
+If you’re looking at a GoPro as a cheap way to take a rapid video rather than an action camera, a cheap camcorder could be a better option!
 The Sony HDR-CX405 is a fantastic starting point – It’s competitively priced to compete with other comparable camcorders, and it can produce good-looking 1080p film in a lightweight, self-contained device.

 The HDR-CX405 is a nice, simple choice for basic video because it is straightforward to operate and portable.
-If you want to do anything more complicated, you could get frustrated by the absence of 4K resolution or a connector for an external microphone.
+If you want to do anything more complicated, you could get frustrated by the absence of a 4K resolution or a connector for an external microphone.
 However, for the most part, this will get the job done at a reasonable price.